 A single one of these factors might precipitate unwanted symptoms.
 Imagine the snowball effects of multiple such factors?
-The point is, there is a cause and an effect.
+The point is, that there is a cause and an effect.
 Life is complex.
 Antidepressants may have been inadequate, and one would like to discontinue.
-But in such a state of “depression”, et al., they are difficult to stop and compounding the problems.
+But in such a state of “depression”, et al., they are difficult to stop and compound the problems.
 We can help.

 The Role of Holistic Therapies in Lexapro Tapering

 Let us open the doors to discovering the causal factors contributing to their depressed mood, insomnia, anxiety, sadness, etc. Would that allow for a more complete recovery?
 At Alternative to Meds Center, this has been most positively shown to be the case.

-Nutritional counseling and correction of diet, counseling, allergen testing, testing for the presence of neurotoxins, family and relationship counseling, life coaching, goal setting, neurotoxin removal, are incredibly potent tools that can shed light on how to begin changing conditions for the better.
+Nutritional counseling and correction of diet, counseling, allergen testing, testing for the presence of neurotoxins, family and relationship counseling, life coaching, goal setting, and neurotoxin removal, are incredibly potent tools that can shed light on how to begin changing conditions for the better.
 These are just some examples of the comprehensive set of protocols that are used in the Alternative to Meds Center programs.
 We use them because they are effective.

 Proper Diagnosis and Treatment vs Quick Fixes

 However, these are not discussions that are commonly held in the doctor’s office.
-It’s more often all about the checkboxes to fill, and the type of insurance the person has or doesn’t have, and above all, the whole game called “Name that mental illness” with which big pharma has saturated the medical profession, and with its sales-driven attempt to turn every challenge or difficulty into a potential new customer for drugs.
+It’s more often all about the checkboxes to fill, the type of insurance the person has or doesn’t have, and above all, the whole game called “Name that mental illness” with which big pharma has saturated the medical profession, and with its sales-driven attempt to turn every challenge or difficulty into a potential new customer for drugs.

 The above examples are perhaps oversimplified but are given to illustrate the possible consequences that have cascaded from what is loosely defined as “treatment,” when treatment has become reduced to picking a label and a drug for it and that’s all.